When a Fatal Accident Becomes a Wrongful Death Case in Indiana

 A traumatic brain injury can change your life in ways that aren’t always visible — but your pain, struggles, and future matter.
 If you or a loved one has suffered a head injury in a truck or vehicle accident, you need a law firm that understands how to uncover and prove the full extent of your losses.

-Contact Schafer & Schafer LLP today for a free consultation.
+Contact Schafer & Schafer today for a free consultation.
 We’re here to help you secure the justice, accountability, and compensation you deserve.

 Who to Sue After a Commercial Vehicle Accident Injury